popomore/decmdify/README.md

 ### 0.3.1

-throw error when pass through obj and not specify gulp
+- throw error when pass through obj and not specify gulp
+- fix return statemen

 ### 0.3.0